-Earlier this month we published a blog post about the red diesel law, but there are still further questions left to be answered.
+In a previous blog post, we discussed red diesel law and regulations, but there are still further questions left to be answered.
 We answer some more questions concerning red diesel below:

 Q. Can I switch between red and white diesel by using two separate fuel tanks?

 A. The red diesel law states it is illegal to have two fuel tanks on a vehicle which can both connect to the engine and power the vehicle.

 Q. What is the red diesel law for storing red and white diesel on farms?

 A. The red diesel law states that all fuels must be stored separately in different tanks with an opening for a pipe.
 Fuel tanks should be clearly marked.
 The tank used for storing red diesel must have a notice saying that this fuel cannot be used on public roads.

 Q. Can I use red diesel in my farm 4×4 if it is used just for farming purposes?